-The Empire Plan coordinates hospital, medical and mental health and substance abuse benefits with Medicare.
+The Empire Plan coordinates hospital, medical and mental health and substance use benefits with Medicare.
 Although Medicare does not cover medical expenses for services outside the United States, Empire Plan benefits are available worldwide.
+If you will be residing outside the United States, The Empire Plan is your only available coverage through NYSHIP.
 See your NYSHIP General Information Book and Empire Plan Certificate for details.